Español

 In some people with multiple myeloma, certain myeloma proteins can build up in the blood, causing it to thicken and interfering with circulation.
 This is called hyperviscosity.

-Although plasmapheresis lowers the abnormal protein level and can relieve symptoms for a time, it does not kill the myeloma cells.
-That means that without further treatment, the protein will just build up again.
-For this reason, plasmapheresis is often followed by chemotherapy or some other type of drug treatment to kill the cells that make the protein.
+Plasmapheresis lowers the abnormal protein levels in your blood, and it can relieve your symptoms for a while.
+But it does not kill the myeloma cells.
+That means that without further treatment, the protein will build up again.

 To learn more about how palliative care can be used to help control or reduce symptoms caused by cancer, see Palliative Care.